 What does participation involve?

-The eight-week program, due to commence in early May 2022, consists of two main components:
+The eight-week program, completed in August 2022, consisted of two main components:

-Parents will be asked to complete one 20-minute online module per week, delivered via the Thinkific platform.
+Parents were asked to complete one 20-minute online module per week, delivered via the Thinkific platform.

-These modules will be based around a weekly theme such as outdoor play, healthy eating, physical activity and child development, and will feature information presented by experts in child health and development.
-The short modules will contain podcasts and videos that will provide resources and information to increase knowledge and motivation.
+These modules were based around a weekly theme such as outdoor play, healthy eating, physical activity and child development, and will feature information presented by experts in child health and development.
+The short modules contained podcasts and videos providing resources and information to increase knowledge and motivation.
 See outline of the program below.

-Participants will also be asked to complete an online questionnaire prior to the beginning of the program and at the end of the eight-week program.
+Participants were also asked to complete an online questionnaire prior to the beginning of the program and at the end of the eight-week program.
 Additional follow-ups will be conducted at six and 12 months following the completion of the program.